romyngo/mcm-thesis/Drawings/README.txt

 	$ casperjs crawler.js

 3. How to run the Sandbox Java application
-The application requires MySQL database with the configuration specified in DatabaseManager.java
+The application requires MySQL database with the configuration specified in DatabaseManager.java.
+The project uses Maven to manage dependencies.

 Run the main method under LexicalAnalysis.java